livingdocsIO/documentation/content/reference-docs/server-extensions/metadata-plugins.md

 ## Overview

 A metadata plugin defines the format and validation of a metadata value.
-It also defines how this value is indexed in elasticsearch in the publication index.
+It also defines how this value is indexed in the elasticsearch publication index.

 There are synchronous hooks for update, publish and unpublish events.